patrickbwarren/qgis-survex-import/README.md

 ### Copying

-Code in this repository is licensed under GLPv2:
+Code in this repository is licensed under GLP v2:

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by